Hatter's Castle: Part 1

 The novel begins with some insight into the life of the Brodie household, where James Brodie seems to have everyone under his thumb.
 The main event that triggers the events in the novel is Mary Brodie's relationship with her first love, Dennis.
 Early in the story, Mary, who has occasionally met Dennis at the library, is invited by him to go to the fair in the town.
 She sneaks out without her family's knowledge and not only goes to the fair, but later on that night kisses and eventually makes love to Dennis, which we later learn, results in pregnancy.

 This event of her unwanted pregnancy is the main plot in the first third of the novel, titled "Section One".
 We realise that Mary is pregnant, and when she is six months pregnant she makes a plan with Dennis to elope.
 Even though Mary was only seventeen, there would have been no legal problem with her marriage since the English law which, until 1970, generally required people under twenty-one to have parental consent to marry, did not apply in Scotland.
 But three days before Dennis is due to whisk Mary away, there is a massive storm, and she begins to go into labour.
 Mrs. Brodie stumbles into Mary's room and begins to scream at the fact that her daughter is with child, and calls James himself to sort it out.
-After being kicked in the stomach repeatedly by her father and thrown out on her face into the pouring rain (whilst in labour), she tries to reach safety.
+After being kicked in the stomach repeatedly by her father and thrown out on her face into the pouring rain (while in labour), she tries to reach safety.
 Mary nearly drowns in a river before finding a barn where she gives birth to her premature child, which dies.
 Dennis, who was, travelling on a train to rescue Mary, is killed when the train derails and plunges into the River Tay below, a retelling of the actual Tay Bridge disaster of 1879.